linfeng-crypto/chainlib-rs/README.md

 # prepare
 Before test, we need to send some coin amount to the hd-wallet which associated with the mnemonic words.

-1.transfer some coin to mnemonic words account, to get the address, you can use the following code
+1.transfer some coin to mnemonic words account, to get the hd address, you can use the following code
 ```
 let words = "dune car envelope chuckle elbow slight proud fury remove candy uphold puzzle call select sibling sport gadget please want vault glance verb damage gown";
 let mnemonic = Mnemonic::from_str(words, password)?;